How We Started PC Magazine

 backing, and besides there wasn't time.
 But we did prepare a budget

-300 ad pages in the first year with an audience of about 50,000 readers
+about 300 ad pages in the first year with an audience of about

-an ad in our first issue.
-Other advertisers were eager to follow IBM's
+run an ad in our first issue.
+Other advertisers were eager to follow

-lead.
-Second, Byte magazine agreed to run our subscription ads.
-Nearly all of our first subscribers
+IBM's lead.
+Second, Byte magazine agreed to run our subscription

 The subscription offer was also a drawing for a computer.

-dealers and one attended by individual computer enthusiasts.
-We rented lists
+computer dealers and one attended by individual computer enthusiasts.
+We

-of computer retail outlets and did a mailing that brought in several hundred
+rented lists of computer retail outlets and did a mailing that brought

-outlets willing to carry the first issue.
-We also telephoned computer dealers
+in several hundred outlets willing to carry the first issue.
+We also telephoned

 We sent the brochure and a rate card to all of the advertisers in existing

-had 36 ad pages in our first issue, which was 96 pages long plus the cover.
+We had 36 ad pages in our first issue, which was 96 pages long plus the

 The IBM PC was an immediate hit, and we were instantly overwhelmed